 If a district has requested a waiver and has been unable to provide to TDA a list of possible providers for the summer nutrition program, the TDA field offices shall continue to attempt to identify an alternate provider for the district's summer nutrition program.
 Agriculture Code 12.0029(i)

 Community Eligibility Provision

-The community eligibility provision (CEP) is an alternative reimbursement option for eligible high poverty districts.
-Each CEP cycle lasts up to four years before the district or school is required to recalculate their reimbursement rate.
-Districts and schools have the option to recalculate sooner, if desired.
-A district may elect this provision for all of its schools, a group of schools, or an individual school.
-Participating districts must offer free breakfasts and lunches for the length of their CEP cycle, not to exceed four successive years, to all children attending participating schools and receive meal reimbursement based on claiming percentages, as described in 7 C.F.R.
+The community eligibility provision (CEP) is an alternative reimbursement option for eligible high-poverty districts.
+Each CEP cycle lasts up to four years before the LEA or school is required to recalculate their reimbursement rate.
+LEAs and schools have the option to recalculate sooner, if desired.
+An LEA may elect this provision for all of its schools, a group of schools, or an individual school.
+Participating LEAs must offer free breakfasts and lunches for the length of their CEP cycle, not to exceed four successive years, to all children attending participating schools and receive meal reimbursement based on claiming percentages, as described in 7 C.F.R.
 245.9(f)(4)(v).
 7 C.F.R.
 245.9(f); 42 U.S.C.
 1759a(a)(1)(F)

-To be eligible to participate in the CEP, a district, group of schools, or school must:
+To be eligible to participate in the CEP, an LEA, group of schools, or school must: